 But the single fact of this is, at some point every attorney loses a job.

-It is for this reason that you should be aware of certain instances that can lead to your termination, especially if you are in a law firm.
+It is for this reason that you as an attorney, especially if you’re in a law firm, should be aware of certain instances that can lead to your termination.

 Over the past few decades as a legal recruiter, I have encountered numerous attorneys who have lost their jobs.
 In some of these cases, the attorney was at fault (intentional or otherwise).
 But in other cases, there was no fault on the part of the attorney.
 The law firm can be a minefield when it comes to hidden dangers that can cause an attorney to lose his or her job.